-- A student taking Independent Study is individually responsible, by definition, for completing work on time, meeting with the In-School Advisor/liaison (and Out-of-School Advisor, if appropriate), and keeping the In-School Advisor/liaison informed of progress in completing the independent study. - Students are solely responsible for adhering to quarter and semester deadlines, as well as any deadlines set by the In-School and/or Out-of-School Advisor(s).
+- A student taking Independent Study is individually responsible, by definition, for completing work on time, meeting with the In-School Advisor/liaison (and Out-of-School Advisor, if appropriate), and keeping the In-School Advisor/liaison informed of progress in completing the independent study.
+Students need to be sure grade reports are sent to their In-School advisor. - Students are solely responsible for adhering to quarter and semester deadlines, as well as any deadlines set by the In-School and/or Out-of-School Advisor(s).
 Work must be submitted according to these deadlines.